Converting a Basement

 - VAT – 20% added by a VAT-registered contractor

 A high price is not necessarily a sign of quality in a building firm.
-But, more than that, it is important to resist the obvious temptations of a low price.
-If one firm comes back with a quote for your work which is significantly lower than the other tender prices, you need to be suspicious.
+But, more than that, it is essential to resist the obvious temptations of a low price.
+If one firm comes back with a quote for your work significantly lower than the other tender prices, you need to be suspicious.

 Should you require any further help or assistance, please do not hesitate to contact us.